curlybracketshq/giovanni.curlybrackets.it/_posts/2011-12-07-update-github-fork.markdown

 layout: post
 ---

-You need *feature A* and you know how to make it by extending *B*, an open source project repo hosted on GitHub.
+Let's say you want to contribute with a new feature to an open source project hosted on GitHub.

-You first should **fork** *repo B*, edit, test and commit your changes.
+You can **fork** the repo, edit, test, commit your changes, and finally open a *pull request*.

-Then you send your *pull request* and you're done.

-After some inactivity on your fork your local repo is outdated, how can you update your fork getting code from the main repo?
+After some time your local repo might become outdated.
+How can you update your fork by getting the most recent version from the main repo?

-1. Add `upstream` remote to track main repo
+1. Add a new `upstream` remote to track the main repo

         $ git remote add upstream git://github.com/octocat/Spoon-Knife.git

-1. Fetch upstream remote in your local repo
+2. Fetch upstream in your local repo

         $ git fetch upstream

-1. Merge `upstream/master` in your current branch to apply updates
+3. Merge `upstream/master` in your current branch to apply the updates

         $ git merge upstream/master